QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: Problem description

-In the objective function, $C_j(\cdot)$ denotes the power function of server $j$.
-A power function is a convex function of server speed ($x_j$), e.g., a cubic function in Wierman et al. \cite{Wierman2012}.
-We use a more generic cubic representation, $C_j(x_j) = K_j + \alpha_j x_j^3$ as in Horvath et al. \cite{Horvath2007}.
+In the objective function, $C_j(\cdot)$ denotes the power function of server \(j\).
+We consider long-run average power consumption under a static control policy.
+The fraction of the busy period for server $j$ equals traffic intensity {$\rho_j$} because the PS discipline satisfies work-conserving law.
+Thus, single server's average power consumption is a weighted sum of power function values with probabilities that the server is busy or idle.
 The objective value of the optimization model is the total power consumption over the entire server set denoted by $\mathcal{S}$.
-Set $\mathcal{A}$ is the set of all applications.
-As shown in Fig. \ref{figure:system}, each arriving request of application $i$ is assigned to server $j$ with a probability of $p_{ij}$.
+The power function is a convex function of server speed ($x_j$) (e.g., a cubic function in \citet{Wierman2012}).
+We use a more generic cubic representation, $C_j(x_j) = K_j + \alpha_j x_j^3$ as in \citet{Horvath2007}.
+The power functions do not have to be a polynomial function and can be any convex function.
+Changing the objective function, however, does not affect the crucial parts of our result---construction of uncertainty sets and approximation of QoS constraints.

 Constraint (\ref{const:1}) is a basic probability proposition.
-Constraint (\ref{const:2}) implies that the sum of routing probabilities for each application should be $1$.
-The set $\mathcal{S}_i$ refers to the set of servers having application $i$.
+As shown in Figure~\ref{figure:system}, each arriving request of application $i$ is assigned to server $j$ with a probability of $p_{ij}$. $\mathcal{A}$ is the set of all applications, and $\mathcal{S}_i$ refers to the set of servers having application $i$.
+Constraint (\ref{const:2}) implies that the sum of the routing probabilities for each application should be one.
 Constraint (\ref{const:3}) describes the feasible speed range of the servers.
-Constraint (\ref{const:4}) is the direct representation of the SLAs, stating that the probability of the response time exceeding the threshold $\delta_j$ should be lower than the small probability $\epsilon_j$ .

-Constraint (\ref{const:4}) sets a lower bound of server speed (or an upper bound of the response time), and requires a queueing approximation.
-Making a lower bound as tight as possible is critical, since a loose bound implies the server speed is unnecessarily high and causes unnecessary waste of energy.
-The approximation of constraint (\ref{const:4}), therefore, is an essential part of this paper.
+Constraint (\ref{const:4}) is the direct representation of the QoS conditions, stating that the probability of the steady-state response time of server $j$, $S_j$, exceeding the threshold $\delta_j$ should be lower than the small probability of $\varepsilon_j$.
+Constraint~(\ref{const:4}) sets a lower bound of server speed (or an upper bound of the response time) and requires a queueing approximation for tractability.
+Making a bound as tight as possible is critical because a loose bound increases server speed and causes unnecessary energy waste.
+Therefore, the approximation of constraint~(\ref{const:4}) is an essential part of this study.